Steeeephen/LAVA/README.md

-this is a development branch, it won't always work

 ***
-# LolTracker
+# LAVA Beta

 A program for gathering positional data and providing analytics from League of Legends videos.
 It can be used to automatically gather spatiotemporal data (player locations over time) from a series of Youtube/locally stored videos

-For more information, see the [wiki](https://github.com/Steeeephen/loltracker/wiki)
+For more information, see the [wiki](https://github.com/Steeeephen/LAVA/wiki)

 ***